-- Communication and interaction, including Autistic Spectrum Disorder. - Cognition and Learning - · Social, mental and emotional health, including ADHD - Sensory and/or physical
+- > Communication and Interaction, including Autistic Spectrum Disorder. - Cognition and Learning - Social, Mental and Emotional Health, including ADHD - Sensory and/or Physical

 Our Lady of Peace Catholic Primary and Nursery School is an inclusive school and may offer the following range of provision to support children with SEND depending on staffing and other available resources.
+Our pupils with SEND are given the same opportunities as all other children in our school.
+We always ensure that they are not discriminated for their disability or their special education need and make reasonable adjustments for their inclusion.